anapenedos/PhosQuest/documentation/flask_application.md

 files.

 ## Application structure
-The PhosphoQuest application requires an SQLite3 database (`PhosphoQuest.db`) situated in the folder level outside of the `PhosphoQuest_app` folder.
-Also in this location, `application.py` is a script which is run to activates the Flask application `PhosphoQuest_app`. `python3 application.py` or a similar command should activate the application (when all requirements are installed).
+The PhosQuest application requires an SQLite3 database (`PhosQuest.db`) situated in the folder level outside of the `PhosQuest_app` folder.
+Also in this location, `application.py` is a script which is run to activates the Flask application `PhosQuest_app`. `python3 application.py` or a similar command should activate the application (when all requirements are installed).

 ### App Folder structure

-The structure of the software consists of a `PhosphoQuest_App` folder.This folder contains the `__init__.py` file that initiates the instance of the PhosphoQuest Flask application.
+The structure of the software consists of a `PhosQuest_App` folder.This folder contains the `__init__.py` file that initiates the instance of the PhosQuest Flask application.

-The `PhosphoQuest_App` folder contains subfolders corresponding to *Flask Blueprints* for routes `main`, `search`, `browse`, and `crunch`.
+The `PhosQuest_App` folder contains subfolders corresponding to *Flask Blueprints* for routes `main`, `search`, `browse`, and `crunch`.
 Blueprints enable developers to simplify large applications and separate the code.
 For information about Flask Blueprints see [link](http://flask.pocoo.org/docs/0.12/blueprints/).

 * `main` - contains `routes` for main pages on the website, *i.e.* the homepage, documentation pages and about us page.
 * `search` - contains `routes` for search page and a `forms` script which initiates a form class object for display on search page
 * `browse` - contains `routes` for browse pages
 * `crunch` -contains `routes` for userdata analysis pages and a `forms` script which initiates a form class object for display on the upload page

-Additional folders within the `PhosphoQuest_App folder are:
+Additional folders within the `PhosQuest_App folder are:

  `static` - contains images used on the webpages and the following subfolders: